jfbus/templ-components/README.md

 Note: all Flowbite JS code has been rewritten using Alpine.

-> This is a work in progress, breaking changes will probably happen.
+> This is a work in progress, breaking changes might happen.

 ## Setup